 The best way to get to Singapore from Australia is by flying.

 The most popular airline servicing flights from Australia to Singapore is of course Singapore Airlines.
 The average direct flight time from Australia to Singapore is 6 hours and 55 minutes.
-The cheapest month to fly to Singapore is March where you can find flights as low as $223.
+The cheapest month to fly to Singapore in March when you can find flights as low as $223.

 There are lots of other airlines flying from Australia to Singapore including Jetstar Asia, Emirates, and Qantas Airways.
 All of these airlines are servicing flights from the major airports in Australia such as Sydney, Melbourne, Brisbane, and Adelaide.